nickfrosty/solfate-browser-extension/README.md

 - [https://bonfida.sol](https://bonfida.sol)

 ## Manually Install Extension (Load Unpacked)

+> Video tutorial on how to install the Solfate extension: [https://youtu.be/1Y9wEsJ8_j0](https://youtu.be/1Y9wEsJ8_j0)

 To manually install the extension into your browser, you will need to load the "unpacked" extension into your browser: